afsalthaj/safe-string-interpolation/README.md

 A type driven approach to string interpolation, aiming at consistent, secure,  and only-human-readable logs and console outputs !

 Checkout the project [website](https://afsalthaj.github.io/safe-string-interpolation/) for all information.

+The alternate approach to this library is nothing but use `Show` interpolation in scalaz, with scalaz-deriving to automatically derive `Show` instances for case class.
+The approach is more or less the same, except that `safe-string-interpolation` deliberately avoids automatic conversion of types to `String` !